 (A list of parishes with their updated status can be found on the Parish Status List page.)

 The final parish mergers called for under the Strategic Plan took place on July 1, 2013.
-As of this date, 21 parishes have merged with 15 neighboring parishes under changes announced in the Strategic Plan.
-In addition, several parishes noted as “cluster to potential merger” in the Strategic Plan have merged during the last year: St. Mark, St. Mary and St. Mary of the Purification in Shakopee merged on August 1, 2012, later taking the name Saints Joachim and Anne for the merged parish.
+As of this date, 21 parishes had merged with 15 neighboring parishes under changes announced in the Strategic Plan.
+In addition, several parishes noted as “cluster to potential merger” in the Strategic Plan have also merged.
+St. Mark, St. Mary and St. Mary of the Purification in Shakopee merged on August 1, 2012, later taking the name Saints Joachim and Anne for the merged parish.
 St. John the Evangelist and St. Joseph in Hopkins on January 1, 2013, taking the name St. Gabriel the Archangel.
 Another two mergers happened outside the Strategic Plan.
 Ascension and St. Philip in Minneapolis merged on June 1, 2011, keeping the parish name of Ascension.
 St. Peter and St. Joseph in Delano merged on July 1, 2014, taking the name St. Maximilian Kolbe.